This week the idea was to pick a photograph and use the prompt "I remember thats the one where"

 Don’t get me wrong I’m physically in the photo.
 I’m very smartly dressed in my new coat, shorts and sandals.
-I’ve got my bucket and spade and my hair is flowing in the seaside breeze which must have blown in my face but I’m not really there.
-I didn’t feel the sea air wafting over me and I didn’t see the seagull which seemed to captivate me in the photograph either.
+I’ve got my bucket and spade and my hair is flowing in the seaside breeze.
+You can see the wind must have been blowing in my face but I’m not there.
+I didn’t feel the sea air wafting over me, and I didn’t see the seagull which seemed to captivate me in the photograph either.
 I couldn’t have because I hadn’t arrived yet.

 At that point I had no idea of the abject terror I was about to be subjected to but then again, I have no idea if I had any clue about anything then.
 I must have known things.
 I must have been aware I had had a mother.
 Maybe even a father but I’m not sure.
 Did I really know anything about my younger brother, my home or any other aspect of my life?
 Whatever I had known was a mystery.
 I can’t say I’ve lost this knowledge, but I certainly hadn’t retained it.

 I was about to arrive.
 Just after that photo was taken, and whatever mind I had was no longer focused on the seagull, was when the terror hit me like a lightning bolt.
 I was alone for the first time in my life.
 Whatever security had kept me wrapped up in a blanket of mere existence was ripped away and I panicked as my first memory, of my being, hit me like train.